Although a lot of this has already been posted on a number of topics, I thought consolidation might prove useful with some additional information.

 So these teeth are best identified as: Spinosaurid indet.

-Serrated Spinosaurid teeth..a very few examples of finely serrated teeth are popping up.
-Not sure we can currently say much about them other than they it's a unique morphology in the KK.
+Serrated : Spinosaurid teeth with a "beaded" carina. few examples of finely beaded teeth are popping up.
+Not sure we can currently say much about them if they are an evolutionary carryover on some teeth, an abberation in some jaws or a Baryonychinae type species.

 Teeth, those that are compressed and blade like, first photo.
 Wrinkles by the distal carina are diagnostic to this species.
 Mesial teeth are fat, slender and look very different (D shaped) (next three photos).